Expanding Horizons Fellowship

 The proposal narrative should address the following and be written for a broad audience of faculty members outside of your field:

-- Concisely describe the purpose of the travel/research that you will be undertaking while abroad.
+- Describe the purpose of the travel/research that you will undertake while abroad.

 - Explain, specifically, how this project will impact the local community you will work with.